 Umbarger real estate is some of the most expensive in Texas, although Umbarger house values don't compare to the most expensive real estate in the U.S.

-Umbarger is a blue-collar town, with 46.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Umbarger, you'll notice that it is more blue-collar than most other communities in America.
+46.88% of Umbarger’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Umbarger is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Umbarger who work in office and administrative support (53.13%), sales jobs (0.00%), and personal care services (0.00%).

 Umbarger is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Umbarger’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small town, Umbarger does not have a public transit system used by locals to get to and from work.
+Umbarger is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Umbarger home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Umbarger residents report their race to be White.
 Important ancestries of people in Umbarger include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.